 Over the past several decades, Bellevue has grown from a quiet suburban community into a dynamic, international and multicultural city.
 The city mirrors the culturally diverse and globally interdependent world that we live in, and its diversity is an asset that makes our communities unique and vibrant.
-The City of Bellevue's diversity work is rooted in the principles of equity, access, inclusion, opportunity, and cultural competence.
+The City of Bellevue's diversity work is rooted in the principles of equity, access, inclusion, opportunity, and cultural competence, outlined in the city's Diversity Advantage plan.
 These principles inform efforts underway to improve city policies, staffing and hiring, training, communications, services and outreach.
-For the community, this work is also improving our human services, public safety, education, economic development and civic engagement.

 Considering equity during plan implementation goes beyond merely distributing resources equally.
 Providing equitable access requires meeting community needs in the context of existing vulnerabilities and inequalities.
-Ensuring that participation in environmental stewardship is accessible to the entire Bellevue community will require considering equity in policy, outreach, and infrastructure development.
+Ensuring that participation in environmental stewardship is accessible to the entire Bellevue community, requires considering equity in policy, outreach, and infrastructure development.
 City staff will work to involve diverse community voices from the start of any new initiative and will track progress towards advancing equity.
+The most effective stewardship initiatives should protect and conserve our environment, avoid unintended consequences, reduce vulnerabilities, and serve disadvantaged communities.